-2011 corporate governance report
+2013 corporate governance report

 Corporate governance in Bure Equity AB is regulated by Swedish law, primarily the Swedish Companies Act and NASDAQ OMX Stockholm's Rules for Issuers.
 As a listed company, Bure is subject to compliance with the revised rules in the Swedish Code of Corporate Governance ("the Code") as of 1 February 2010.
 These rules are being applied successively to the extent prescribed in the Code and in pace with the issuance of statements and recommendations by advisory organisations (such as the Swedish Corporate Governance Board) on specific issues related to the Code.
-Bure Equity applies the Code and reports no deviations from the Code for the financial year 2011 aside from that regarding the company's special audit function (see section on deviations from the Code on page 59).

-The corporate governance report has been examined by the company's auditor.
-For additional information about corporate governance issues that are not covered in this corporate governance report, see www.bure.se.
+Bure Equity applies the Code and reports no deviations from the Code for the financial year 2013 aside from that regarding the company's special audit function (see section on deviations from the Code below).
+For more information about corporate governance issues that are not covered in this corporate governance report, see www.bure.se.